Cut the cost of Christmas in 2023 with this bumper selection of tips to help you make the most of your Christmas budget!

 But if you don’t come across this guide until the last few weeks before Christmas, it’s probably too late to take full advantage of them.
 So why not make a promise to yourself that next year will be different, with our final tips for saving money on Christmas.

 Start saving early to spread the cost

-According to the Bank of England, a typical family spends over £700 more in December compared to other months.
-And it’s safe to assume that most of that goes on festive spending!
+According to the Bank of England, a typical family spends over £700 more in December compared to other months, and that figure has probably gone up since 2022.
+It’s safe to assume that most of that goes on festive spending!

 Grab end-of-sale bargains